green-coding-solutions/website/content/our-work.md

 of an application.

 See our [Github](https://github.com/green-coding-berlin) repository and our current flaghship product the [Green Metrics Tool](https://github.com/green-coding-berlin/green-metrics-tool)

+Additionaly we create analysis on the overhead and potential of architecture choices like Serverless of classic virtualization or when throughput benefit levels up with energy overhead cost.

 {{< rawhtml >}}
                 </div>